trust-mfn-berlin/animals-as-objects/vault/story.Knut.md

 </figure>

 But the story of the birth and the subsequent reporting in Berlin’s local media alone are not enough to explain the hype surrounding “Knut”.
 In 1957, a male gorilla infant arrived at the zoo.
-“Knorke” was in poor health when he arrived and had spent some time in a children’s hospital being cared for by two professors of paediatrics before a paediatric nurse assumed his care at the zoo.
+“Knorke” was in poor health when he arrived and had spent some time in a children’s hospital being cared for by two professors of paediatrics before a paediatric nurse took over his care.
 The images of “Knorke” and nurse Rosemarie were broadcast by the UFA Wochenschau newsreel and printed in numerous newspapers.

 <figure>